laytya/Spy-vanilla/README.md

 Version 1.1 - Fixed hunter pets being shown as enemy players in the frames.

 Version 1.2 - Added Zone "Nordanaar" to "Disable Spy while in these locations"

+Version 1.3 - Fixed the error spam in chat when entering dungeons.